Dewmith/inlab-bidsify/README.md

 ## Project decription

+BIDS is a main format of metadata structuire.

 This code aims at bidsifying the EEG data recorded at CRPN.
 The code was developed by A. Weill and A.-S Dubarry